HumanOsv/NICSall/README.md

     user$ setsid perl NICSall.pl Config.in >out.log

-After a successful run of the program, several output files named as: 01Final_coords.xyz, 02Duplicate_coords.xyz, 03Report_Output.txt and 04Files_not_converge.txt (only Gaussian) will be generated in your working directory.
+After a successful run of the program, several output files named as: ValuesICSS.backup and will be generated in Resources directory with the following files: BOX.vmd, FileName.cube, FileName.vti and FileName.vtk.

-	01Final_coords.xyz       : Final coordinates XYZ file format of each species ordered less energy at higher energy.
+	ValuesICSS.backup       : Final coordinates XYZ file format of each species ordered less energy at higher energy.
-	02Duplicate_coords.xyz   : Candidates that are a duplicate of a candidate in the population, in XYZ file format.
-	03Report_Output.txt      : Print summary information after each set of this many iterations.
-	04Files_not_converge.txt : Summary information of files that have problems SCF convergence (only Gaussian program).
+	./Resources
+	     |_ BOX.vmd         :
+	     |_ FileName.cube   :
+	     |_ FileName.vti    :
+	     |_ FileName.vtk    :

 **3)	Input File**

 The main input file named as input.dat, contains all necessary parameters for the structure